Faculty Directory

 Professorial Lecturer

-Emily Matson is a professorial lecturer of International Affairs at GWU's Elliott School and an adjunct professor of Modern Chinese History at Georgetown.
+Dr. Matson is a professorial lecturer of International Affairs at the George Washington University’s Elliott School of International Affairs.

-Professor of American Studies, International Affairs, and Media & Public Affairs
+Professor of American Studies, International Affairs, and Media & Public Affairs; Director of the Institute for Middle East Studies

 Dr. McAlister specializes in U.S.-Middle East (1945-present), the U.S. religious right and foreign policy, and culture and globalization.